1ozturkbe/OCTHaGOn.jl/docs/src/api/mi_approximation.md

-# Mixed-integer approximation
+# Mixed-integer approximators

+These are the functions that help generate MI approximations of global optimization problems using the BlackBoxLearners.

 Work in progress...

-These are the functions that help generate MI approximations of global optimization problems using the BlackBoxLearners.

 ```@docs
 add_feas_constraints!